alilajevardi/Mortgage/README.md

 # Machine Learning Modelling
+The developed model is available in the notebook at [MLmodelling-loan-prediction.ipynb](https://github.com/alilajevardi/Mortgage/blob/main/MLmodelling-loan-prediction.ipynb).

 For the creation of the binary classifier, various algorithms were tested such as Logistic Regression, K-Nearest Neighbors and Support Vector Machines.
 However, their accuracy were below 70%.